bytefish/bytefish.de/blog/aspnetcore_rebac.md

 #### Integration Tests with EntityFramework Core and a Database ####

 Generations of Software developers have learnt, that tests are important.
-And if you follow a Test-Driven Development approach you are probably trying to write as much Unit Tests as possible.
-As a yound developer I fell into a trap, thinking everything needs an `interface` and everything needs to be mocked.
+And it's right.
+Tests are your safety net for refactorings, tests make sure you don't accidentally introduce regressions.
+By all means: Write Tests!

+But as a young software developer I fell into the trap, thinking *everything* needs an `interface`.
+Everything needs to be mocked.
+We need to reach our code coverage metrics!
+This led to what I call "a spider web of unit tests", that tested the codes structure, rather than its functionality.
+Every refactoring was painful.

-These days I think what really matters are Integration Tests.
+These days I think what really matters the most are integration tests.
 Is the data I am writing *actually written to the real database*?
 Did
-EntityFramework Core translate the `IQueryable` *correctly*?
+EntityFramework Core translate the `IQueryable` *correctly* to SQL?
 Did it map the results correctly back and forth between the SQL function and the application?

 I think the easiest way to write Integration Tests with EntityFramework Core is to use something like the `TransactionalTestBase` from below.
 The idea is to start the Transaction in the setup for a test and to dispose it in the teardown, without a commit.
 This leaves your database in a consistent state, with all changes being rolled back at the end of each test.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.